What are the three most iconic brands you can remember right now? And what do they all have in common?

 “Is this too complex for someone like me?”

 We wouldn’t be surprised if that customer disappeared and never came back, right?

-The best reward to any translation team is to be invisible, which means that the final consumers, most of the time, are not fully aware of the whole process required to make that material feel so native, friendly, and easy to go through.
+The best reward to any translation services is to be invisible, which means that the final consumers, most of the time, are not fully aware of the whole process required to make that material feel so native, friendly, and easy to go through.

 And that type of connection is the priceless result you should be looking for.

 So, to wrap up:

 Speaking English is just not enough, and translating is just not enough.